adansons/base/README.md

 if you don’t want to configure interactively, you can use environment variables for configuration.

-`BASE_USER_ID` is used for identification of users, this is the email address you submitted via our form.
+`BASE_USER_ID` is used for the identification of users, this is the email address you submitted via our form.

 ```bash
 export BASE_ACCESS_KEY=xxxxxxxxxx
 export BASE_USER_ID=xxxx@yyyy.com
 ```

-## 3. Tutorial 1: Organize meta data and Create dataset
+## 3. Tutorial 1: Organize metadata and Create a dataset

-let’s start Base tutorial with mnist dataset.
+let’s start the Base tutorial with the mnist dataset.

 ### Step 0. prepare sample dataset

-install dependencied for download dataset at first.
+install dependencies for download dataset at first.

 ```bash
 pip install pypng